Willie O'Ree

 In the minor leagues, O'Ree won two titles in the Western Hockey League (WHL) between 1961 and 1974, scoring thirty or more goals four times, with a high of 38 in 1964–65 and 1968–69.
 O'Ree played 50 games for the American Hockey League's New Haven Nighthawks in 1972–73.
 Most of O'Ree's playing time was with the WHL's Los Angeles Blades and San Diego Gulls.
 O'Ree continued to play in the minors until the age of 43.

 After O'Ree's stint in the NHL, there were no other black players in the NHL until another Canadian player, Mike Marson, was drafted by the Washington Capitals in 1974.
-There were 23 black players in the NHL as of the mid-2010s, the most prominent being P. K. Subban.
-Art Dorrington was the first black player to sign an NHL contract in 1950 with the New York Rangers organization, but he never played beyond the minor league level.
+There were 23 Black players in the NHL as of the mid-2010s, the most prominent being P. K. Subban.
+Art Dorrington was the first Black player to sign an NHL contract in 1950 with the New York Rangers organization, but he never played beyond the minor league level.
 NHL players are now required to enroll in a preseason diversity training seminar, and racially based verbal abuse is punished through suspensions and fines.
 Since 1998, O’Ree has been the NHL’s Diversity Ambassador, traveling across North America to schools and hockey programs to promote messages of inclusion, dedication, and confidence.

 In 2008, the Bruins honored O'Ree at TD Garden in Boston to mark the 50th anniversary of his NHL debut.
 In addition, The Sports Museum of New England, located in the TD Garden, established a special exhibit on O'Ree's career, comprising many items on loan from his collection.
-In 2018 it was announced that O'Ree would be inducted as a Builder into the Hockey Hall of Fame and dedication of a street hockey rink named in his honor in the Boston neighborhood of Allston as part of the continuing legacy of O'Ree's time with the Bruins.
+In 2018, it was announced that O'Ree would be inducted as a Builder into the Hockey Hall of Fame and dedicated a street hockey rink named in his honor in the Boston neighborhood of Allston as part of the continuing legacy of O'Ree's time with the Bruins.
 By early May of 2019, following O'Ree's Builder honor with the Hockey Hall of Fame the previous year, a bill in the 116th U.S. Congress authorizing the award of the United States Congressional Gold Medal for O'Ree's achievements.